premnacup/numer-webapp/README.md

 - **ReactJS** - A JavaScript library for building user interfaces
 - **Vite** - A modern build tool that serves as the development server and bundler for the app
+- **MongoDB** - A NoSQL database for storing data in flexible, JSON-like documents